zarf-dev/proposals/0053-bundle-format/README.md

 3. **Lack of keyless signing support**: Does not support keyless signing/verification
 4. **Lack of portability**: Public key distribution adds an additional artifact for every unique keypair that must be retrieved - zarf does not handle this natively

-These gaps create confusion for users deploying Zarf in different environments and may lead to security misconfigurations.
+These gaps create confusion for users deploying Zarf in different environments across many Zarf packages and may lead to security misconfigurations.

 ### Goals

 - Migrate to [Sigstore bundle format](https://docs.sigstore.dev/about/bundle/) as the default signature format
-- Define explicit connectivity profiles (offline, online) with sensible defaults
 - Supporting keyless (OIDC-based) signing with online and private signing infrastructure
 - Enable optional online verification with transparency log when connectivity is available
 - Enable offline verification for multiple signing strategies